gtulol/RUFS/README.md

     `rufs.toml` in `.minecraft\config\` or values within it should fix this issue after a restart.

+## Config
+     Open the config by either running /rufs in chat or click the button in the options menu labeled 'RUFS Config' next to the 'Chat Settings' button.
 ## Features

    - Block Face Render